Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 - Finally, 8 ways to treat stress without medication.

 - If you are in a hurry, 2 quick ways to relieve stress.

 When someone consistently irritates and bugs you with numerous requests that are, in reality, of little consequence, you will most probably burst out with an exasperated, "He's a pain in the neck!" or "He gets on my nerves!"

-Stress does have strong effects on your body.
-So how can you deal with this stress?
+So, stress does have a strong effect on your body and emotional wellbeing.
+Thus, how can you deal with this stress?

 What is Stress?

 First, let us define stress and what causes stress.

 As defined by the U.S. Department of Health and Human Services, stress is a feeling of physical, emotional, mental, or physical tension and how the body responds to it.

 It occurs when there is an imbalance between the perceived demand and your perception to meet that demand.
 This causes chemical changes in the body that lead to increased heart rate, rise in blood pressure and sugar levels.
 The physical effects of stress can be seen in your anxiety, feelings of frustration, anger, or depression.

 Long Term Effects of Stress on the Body